The best way to clean and sanitize your stainless brewing equipment

 One of the useful features of the BREWHA BIAC is that boiling can occur inside the fermenter which makes sanitation a snap—the heat of the boil will sanitize the fermenter so there is no need to chemically sanitize the vessel.
 All that is needed is to clean the fermenter out well with water and a soft cloth after the beer is removed, disassemble and clean out the valves (the article at this link discusses how to disassemble the valves), scrub the elements really well (this article gives tips on cleaning elements) and it is ready to go for the next batch.

-However, when having just purchased a new BREWHA vessel (including the 3-in-1 and 4-in-1) or if beer stone builds up after several brews, deeper cleaning is necessary.
+However, when having just purchased a new BREWHA vessel (including the 3-in-1 and 4-in-1) or if beer stone or other deposits build up after several brews, deeper cleaning is necessary.
 With the new vessels it is important to remember that the vessel comes direct to you from the shop where it is hand-made.
 This means that there could be a small amount of oil or welding stains on the vessel and there could be welding material or polish inside the jacket so a thorough cleaning of your vessel and flushing out of your jacket should be completed before starting to brew.
 (It is especially important to clean out your jacket well if you will be using it for providing sparge water during mashing.)

 In order to deep clean your vessel we couldn’t make a better recommendation than John Palmer already has in his book How to Brew.
 In his book John states the following: